Everything About High Cholesterol – Symptoms, Cause, Risk Factor

 High Cholesterol Symptoms

-Often, there are no specific symptoms or indicators of high Cholesterol in the body.
+Often, there are no specific symptoms or indicators of high cholesterol in the body.
 As a result, getting a routine checkup is always a good idea.
 In any case, we would suggest that you don’t ignore the following signs:

 1. High Blood Pressure